Deltares/ra2ce/docs/analysis_module/analysis_module.rst

 - Segmented damage output file:
     - dam_<EVi>_HZ or dam_<RPj>_HZ (for event-based or return-period based analyses respectively): The total damage of each segment.

-- For an analysis with hazards with return periods, a risk column is also calculated which represents the risk or estimated annual losses of the included hazards (with return periods).
+- For an analysis with hazards with return periods':
+    - a risk column is also calculated which represents the risk or estimated annual losses of the included hazards (with return periods).

 Here, EVi refers to each hazard map without a return period introduced in the network configuration, and RPj refers to each hazard map with a return period introduced in the network configuration.

 The input requirements include:

-- A hazard map.
+- Hazard map:
+    - with or without return period.
-- Network
+- Network:
     - Automatically downloading a network from the extent of the introduced hazard map.
     - Introducing a polygon representing the region of interest.
     - Introducing a Shapefile representing the network under study.
+- Segmentation_length (metre):
-- Segmentation_length in metre.
-If links have lengths above this, they will be segmented.
+    - If links have lengths above this, they will be segmented.

 The main steps are:

 #.
+Exposure Analysis:
-Exposure Analysis: Identify the impacted links where the water depth exceeds the threshold.
+    - Identifies the impacted links where the water depth exceeds the threshold.
 #.
 Damage Estimation:
     #.
 Using Huizinga Vulnerability Curves:
     #.
-Determine the maximum damage value per meter for each road based on the road type and number of lanes.
+Determining the maximum damage value per meter for each road based on the road type and number of lanes.
 The maximum damage values per kilometer are defined by the Huizinga function.
     #.
-Relate water depth to the maximum damage value since water depth determines the actual amount of damage.
+Relating water depth to the maximum damage value since water depth determines the actual amount of damage.
         - The maximum damage per kilometer (when a road is completely demolished) is converted to values per meter.
         - The relation between water depth levels and the estimated percentage of road damage is defined by the Huizinga curve.
 For instance, at a flood depth of 1.5m, the damage value is estimated to be 55% of the maximum damage for a specific road type with a certain number of lanes.
         - Calculate 55% of the maximum damage value per meter of the road.